Application Procedures-Business Entity Non-Residents

 Upon application approval the license can be downloaded or printed by using the CDI's Obtain Your License Online service.
 However, the business entity may not transact, solicit, or negotiate the sale of insurance until after one of the following documents are completed and submitted to the California Department of Insurance.

-- An Action Notice of Appointment, with $26 (effective March 1, 2015 this fee will be $170). filing fee, completed by the sponsoring insurance company admitted to California.
+- An Action Notice of Appointment, with $29 filing fee, completed by the sponsoring insurance company admitted to California.
 Pursuant to Section 2190.22 of Title 10 of the California Code of Regulations, the Action Notice of Appointment must be submitted electronically.
 To submit appointments electronically contact the National Insurance Producer Registry (NIPR) and its authorized business partners for a list of approved partners.
-A $26 (effective March 1, 2015 this fee will be $29). filing fee must be submitted with each Action Notice of Appointment.
+A $29. filing fee must be submitted with each Action Notice of Appointment.

 - A Bond of Insurance Broker, Form LIC 417-5, in the penal sum of $10,000 executed in California, by a California admitted surety, completed in the name of the organization and signed by the business entity authorizes the business entity to act as an insurance broker.